High Bray

-High Bray is a village, church of England parish and former civil parish in Devon, England, in the United Kingdom.
+High Bray is a village, church of England parish and former civil parish, now in the parish of Brayford, in the North Devon district, in the county of Devon, England.
 In 1961 the civil parish had a population of 150.
-High Bray is now the civil parish of Brayford, in the North Devon district.
+On 1 April 1986 the parish was abolished and merged with Charles to form Brayford.

 Wildlife filmmaker Johnny Kingdom was born and grew up in the village.